-Premise Health Holding Corp. along with its subsidiaries (“Premise Health”) provide management services to a number of affiliated professional associations, corporations, or similarly structured professional organizations that provide health care services (“Facilities”).
-In certain instances, these Facilities are required by a federal law called HIPAA to maintain the privacy of your protected health information (“PHI”) and to provide you with notice of the legal duties and privacy practices with respect to your PHI.
+Premise Health Holding Corp. along with its subsidiaries (“Premise Health”) provide management services to a number of affiliated professional associations, corporations, or affiliates and subsidiaries similarly structured professional organizations that provide health care services (“Facilities”).
+In certain instances, these Facilities are required by a federal law called HIPAA to maintain the privacy of your personal health information (“PHI”) and to provide you with notice of the legal duties and privacy practices with respect to your PHI.
 In other instances, where the Facilities provide occupational health care to you on behalf of your employer, the Facilities are not covered by HIPAA but are following the same privacy policies as a matter of good business practices.
 References to “Facilities”, “we”, “us”, and “our” include all of the Facilities’ workforce members involved in providing you care.
 All of the Facilities agree to follow the terms of this Notice of Privacy Practices (“Notice”).

 This Notice is also posted on the Premise Health website (https://www.premisehealth.com/) and is available at the Facilities.
 You may ask for additional copies of this Notice.
 We reserve the right to change our practices and the terms of this Notice.
 Any such changes will be published in an updated Notice, which will apply to all PHI we maintain.